 \section{Introduction}

-Although weakly magnetized neutron stars (WMNS) do not show pulsation or strong orbital variation, they present a complex phenomenology that requires further studies and observations to be explained.
-The broad class of WMNSs includes sources with a magnetic field of the order of $10^7-10^9$ G. These neutron stars accrete matter from the companion via the Roche lobe, and if the accretion rate is high enough to overpower the relatively weak magnetic field, the matter from the accretion disk falls directly onto the equator of the neutron star.
+Although weakly magnetized neutron stars (WMNSs) do not show pulsation or strong orbital variation, they present a complex phenomenology that requires further studies and observations to be explained.
+The broad class of WMNSs includes sources with a magnetic field on the order of $10^7-10^9$ G. These neutron stars accrete matter from their companions via the Roche lobe.
+If the accretion rate is high enough to overpower the relatively weak magnetic field, the matter from the accretion disk falls directly onto the equator of the neutron star.